salameaz/pdf-process-rag/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## Future Enhancements

-* Explore Dockerizing the application for easier deployment and portability.
+- Explore Dockerizing the application for easier deployment and portability.
-* Adding quote reference from the PDF.
+- Add quote references from the PDF.

 ## Acknowledgments
 - [LangChain](https://github.com/hwchase17/langchain) for document loaders and vector store utilities.